digital-land/local-authority-addresses/content/guidance.md

 A service asking for information may ask the user to choose the local authority from a list of local authorities.

 This approach places a burden on the user, and does not work well for many people in many situations.
-Asking for the local authority is may be difficult for a user providing information about different place to where they live, or an place close a local authority boundary.
-In such cases the user will either need to search for the information, or resort to guessing.
+The user may not know the local authority for an address which is not where they live, especially if that place is close a local authority boundary.
+In such cases the user will either need to search for the information elsewhere, or may resort to making a guess.

 ## Use the UPRN